junhyuk6/DRL-LES/README.md

 ## Deep reinforcement learning for large-eddy simulation modeling in wall-bounded turbulence
 #### by Junhyuk Kim, Hyojin Kim, Jiyeon Kim & Changhoon Lee

-Our code will be released after our paper is published.
+Our code will be shared in October 2022.